davelosert/vitest-coverage-report-action/README.md

 });
 ```

-Then execute `npx vitest --coverage` in a step before this action.
+Then execute `npx vitest --coverage.enabled true` in a step before this action.

 ### Example Workflow